graphcommerce-org/graphcommerce/packages/graphql-gc-api/README.md

 }
 ```

-### Resolve the gcPage query to your own query
+### Resolve the page query to your own query

-We define a `@resolveTo` for the gcPage query in the mesh configuration.
+We define a `@resolveTo` for the page query in the mesh configuration.

 So in this case we want to run the earlier pagesConnection query (as mentioned
-above) when the gcPage query is called.
+above) when the page query is called.

 The pagesConnection (sourceName) Query (sourceTypeName) should be calling
 hygraph (sourceName).

-We want to take the href argument (args.input.href) from the gcPage query and
+We want to take the href argument (args.input.href) from the page query and pass
-pass it to the `url` input field of the pagesConnection. (sourceArgs).
+it to the `url` input field of the pagesConnection. (sourceArgs).

 Finally when the pagesConnection has ran, we want to get the first edge and
 return the node as the result. (result).